NL EN

 The development of that strategy took several years, firstly because there was a lot of resistance to the mere thought of a community strategy by the drinks industry and secondly because the EC commissioned several preparing studies into the nature and extent of alcohol use and alcohol problems in Europe.
 This resulted in the lengthy report “Alcohol in Europe; a public health perspective” and two impact assessments: one on health aspects and one on economic aspects.

 Finally in October 2006 the European Commission agreed upon the “EU Alcohol Strategy”.
-One month later the Strategy was endorsed by the Council.
-The strategy contains soft law, which means that it does not propose the development of harmonised legislation.
-It just sums up five priority themes which are relevant in all member states and for which Community action in complement to national policies and coordination of national actions has an added value:
+The strategy - designed for the period 2006-2012 - contained soft law, which means that it does not propose the development of harmonised legislation.
+It just summed up five priority themes which are relevant in all member states and for which Community action in complement to national policies and coordination of national actions has an added value:

 1. Protect young people, children and the unborn child;